scality/Zenko/swarm-production/README.md

 ### Access and Secret Keys

-The default access and secret key pair is `deploy-specific-access-key` / `deploy-specific-secret-key`.
-Changing them is a must, and can be done by updating the `SCALITY_ACCESS_KEY_ID` and `SCALITY_SECRET_ACCESS_KEY` environment variables in the `docker-stack.yml` file.
+The default access and secret key pair is `deployment-specific-access-key` / `deployment-specific-secret-key`.
+Changing them is a must, and can be done by updating the `SCALITY_ACCESS_KEY_ID` and `SCALITY_SECRET_ACCESS_KEY` environment variables in the `secrets.txt` file.

 ## Deploying